tomsWebConsulting/twcsl/README.md

   * getFormNth ( [nth form on page] )

-    * Default is the first form on the Page.
+    * Default is the first form on the page.
     * Returns jQuery object or undefined for no form.

 * getPageSectionNth

   * getPageSectionNth ( [nth section on page] )

-    * Default is the first section on the Page.
+    * Default is the first section on the page.
     * Returns jQuery object or undefined for no page section.

 * getUrlParser